jruels/docker-fun/labs/08-swarm/08_swarm_cluster_lab1.md

 ## Docker Swarm
 *Lab Objectives*

-This lab will focus on configured the Docker Engine to run in Swarm Mode.
+This lab will focus on configuring the Docker Engine to run in Swarm Mode.
 The lab will have some demonstrations on how to use Docker Swarm.

 Lab Structure - Overview
 1. Configure Docker Engine to run as a Manager in Swarm Mode